bazinga78/LLMSimpleWeatherApp/README.md

 Architecture
 -------------
-During this exercise I tried to focus more on the app architecture than just add a lot feature.
+During this exercise I tried to focus more on the app architecture than just add a lot features.
 The architecture I used in this project is a revised version of what I always tried to use in all my projects.
-I'm a big fan of Bob "Uncle" Martin, I read his book "Clean code" a few times.
+I'm a big fan of Robert "Uncle" Martin, I read his book "Clean code" a few times.
 One day I read a post from him about his thoughts on MVC and on how this pattern fails to achive its own goals.
-Then he introduce a very neat architecture, called "Clean Architecture", and I've just fallen in love with it (http://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html).
+Then he introduced a very neat architecture, called "Clean Architecture", and I've just fallen in love with it (http://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html).

 Project components
 -------------------